 I wanted a figure to represent the Invalid Artillery so modified this Imex AWI American Artilleryman.

 Jonathan Oates speculates that the Invalid Company was probably understrength, but does not have actual figures for this.
 Invalid Companies in other garrisons seem to have been 80 men so that is an indicator.
 I decided to represent the permanent garrison as three figures, two men from the Independent Invalid Company and one Invalid Royal Artilleryman.
-There were only four Invalid Artillery, whose role was to maintain the guns and also train some of the Invalid Infantry to crew them.
+There were only four Invalid Artillerymen in the Edinburgh Castle garrison, whose role was to maintain the guns and also train some of the Invalid Infantry to crew them.
 My Invalid Artilleryman therefore represents some of these trained infantrymen as well.
 The Independent Invalid Company personnel have no lace on their coats and have been painted as wearing stockings without gaiters, as would be normal in the castle.
 The Invalid Artilleryman also has no lace on his uniform.
 This lack of lace seems to be a characteristic of Invalid units.
 There is a mention in notes to Plate H of the Osprey “King George’s Army 1740-1793 (3)” of a tailor in 1771 being asked to make uniforms for a Royal Artillery Invalid Company, but the coats to be “plain” (ie unlaced, since there is a mention of a reduction in price for not having to sew lace on).

 I had not previously considered any of the troops who defended Edinburgh City itself.
 Jonathan Oates lists these as:

 Trained Bands – 16 Companies totalling 1,000 men.